 Collecting experiences of the Coronavirus pandemic in Sheffield

-While we’re all on lockdown we’ve been thinking about what objects represent our lives at the moment, and what should be collected to tell the story of what we’re currently going through to future generations.
-COVID-19 has seen our day-to-day life change massively – we all have a lot in common right now, but we’re also mindful that people people’s personal circumstances mean that a lot of us are having very different experiences.
+During the Covid-19 pandemic we’ve been thinking about what objects represent our lives at the moment, and what should be collected to tell the story of what we’re going through to future generations.
+Covid-19 has seen our day-to-day life change massively – we all have a lot in common right now, but people’s personal circumstances mean that a lot of us are having very different experiences.

 In terms of objects you might want to donate, these could be items to do with: